Add Roles and Permissions

 Delete Role

-For security purposes, Raidiam enables Global Administrators only to soft-delete Roles by disabling them.
+For audit purposes, Raidiam only permits Ecosystem Administrators to soft-delete Roles by disabling them.

-You can disable an Role by selecting the Disable button
+You can disable a Role by selecting the Disable button

 (access forbidden sign under Actions) or by using the Update Authorisation